 Well the answer is bands.
 You can still make them contrast(if you want), you can make them the same width as the binding, and as long as you top stitch you can pretty much use them anywhere you would use binding.

 I started thinking about this while doing up the sew along videos for our latest pattern the Everyday Swing Dress, but this technique could work on so many of our other patterns; The Retro Romper, The Ladies Retro Gym shorts, and even the Ladies Casual skirt.
-But I am going to demo today on our FREE Ladies Tank pattern, because, you know… it’s free 🙂
+But I am going to demo today on our Patterns-for-pennies Ladies Tank pattern, because, you know… it just costs pennies 🙂

 OK, here is the maths-ish bit about why this works for our patterns so that you can adjust if needs be for other patterns.